fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What does it mean that an object has a state?
     * Why related subsystems should be closely coupled and other should be loosely coupled?
     * Why is higher-order procedure usually used to create objects with local state?
-What is an alternative?
+What is the alternative?
     * Why message-passing style is fit good for procedures that create objects?
     * What are new modeling approaches that we get with introducing assignments in a language?
     * Why random-number generator requires to be stateful?